Cover Image Credit: Wikipedia

 Features Of Bhakra Nangal Dam

-Situated on the river Satluj, the bhakra nangal dam’s height is at 741 ft (226m), which makes it one of the highest gravity dams in the world.
-The Gobindsagar Reservoir, named after Guru Gobind Singh, is created by this dam which is the third largest reservoir in India after Indira Sagar Dam and Nagarjunasagar Dam.
+Situated on the river Satluj, the Bhakra Nangal dam’s height is 741 ft (226m), which makes it one of the highest gravity dams in the world.
+The Gobindsagar Reservoir, named after Guru Gobind Singh, is created by this dam which is the third-largest reservoir in India after Indira Sagar Dam and Nagarjunasagar Dam.

 Importance Of Bhakra Nangal Dam